Tu Jhoothi Main Makkaar: Development

+In 2018, it was announced that Luv Ranjan would be directing a new action film starring Ajay Devgn and Ranbir Kapoor in lead roles.
+However, the project was later shelved owing to a lack of dates from Devgn.
+Ranjan then narrated the story of Tu Jhoothi Main Makkaar to Kapoor.

 The film was officially announced as an untitled romantic comedy on 20 December 2019.
 The first release date of the film was set to be on 26 March 2021.
 Due to the COVID-19 pandemic, the release date was shifted to 18 March 2022.
 Yet again, due to the delay in filming, the release date was shifted to 26 January 2023, thus coinciding with the Indian Republic Day.
 The final release date was then decided to be 8 March 2023, concurring with the festival of Holi.

 Casting

 Ranbir Kapoor and Shraddha Kapoor were cast as the leads, marking their first project together.
 Dimple Kapadia and producer Boney Kapoor (in his acting debut) were cast as Ranbir's parents.
 It also marked the acting debut of stand-up comedian Anubhav Singh Bassi and the Hindi film debut of actress Monica Chaudhary.
 Hasleen Kaur confirmed her presence in the film in January 2023.